keybase/book-content/05-sites/00-index.md

 {% set section_title = "Keybase Sites" %}
 {% set nav_title = "Sites" %}

-## Make a website
+## Make a simple website
-One of the perks of [Keybase Files](/files) is that you can easily build and host a simple website in your public folder.
+One of the lesser known perks of [Keybase Files](/files) is that you can easily build and host a simple website in your public folder.

-### Get started quickly
+### Try it out
 To see how it works, create a document and title it `index.md`.
-You can type anything in your file but it’s kind of a tradition to try new things out on the internet with this:
+You can type anything but it’s kind of a tradition to try new things out on the internet with this:

 ```
 # Hello, world!